+Figure 4: Hydrologic Regions and Groundwater in California (DWR 2003)

 South Coast Hydrologic Region

 The South Coast Hydrologic Region is divided among the Los Angeles, Riverside, and San Diego Regional Water Boards and is the most populous area of the state.
 Groundwater supplies approximately 23 percent of the region’s water in normal years and about 29 percent in drought years.
 Like the Central Coast Hydrologic Region, the majority of aquifers in this region are coastal basin aquifers.
 In the eastern central portion of the region, there lies a small section of basin-fill aquifer and the remainder of the region comprises fractured hard rock zones.